-Credit Counselling: Use of a credit counselling program will show on your credit history for 2-3 years once your settlement is finished.
-This is actually the same impact as a Consumer Proposal consolidation, even though you have to pay back all your debt in a credit counselling plan.
+Credit Counselling: Use of a credit counselling program will show on your credit history for 2-3 years once your settlement is finished, or 6 years from the date you defaulted on your accounts (whichever comes first).
+This is actually similar to the impact of a Consumer Proposal consolidation, even though you have to pay back all your debt in a credit counselling plan.

 Anytime you don’t pay your debts off in full at the agreed-upon terms your credit history is going to take a hit.
 The key to remember is that sometimes a relatively short-term hit can make a positive impact in the long-term.

 Because neither bank consolidation loans or credit counselling settlements can actually cut the amount of debt you have to pay or serve to legally bind your creditors, these options may not work for you.
 Other factors to consider:

 - Can you afford to repay 100% of your debt within 2-5 years?

 - Do you need to deal with a government debt like taxes or student loans?